 Our purpose built Archive is situated in the grounds of Shilstone House near Modbury, and has a large study area, exhibition rooms and conference facilities.

 Our Research Library is bursting with historical information about our county and its people.
 Our collection consists of historic documents, maps, images, books, journals, and periodicals, as well as a special collection of artefacts, and unpublished material.
 This all makes us an invaluable resource for Devon’s historians.
 The library is also home to our Family History resources and the reports of our own archaeological research, called Project Donn.

 Abigail C. Gray B.A., M.A.

-Abigail graduated from the University of Exeter in 2008 with a BA (Hons) degree in Archaeology, and went on to attain a Master’s degree in Landscape Archaeology the following year.
-During her studies she began working on Project Donn, and since 2011 has been the Curator of the Devon Rural Archive and the Resident Archaeologist as Shilstone.
+Abigail graduated from the University of Exeter in 2008 with a BA (Hons) Degree in Archaeology, and went on to attain a Master’s degree in Landscape Archaeology the following year.
+During her studies she began working on Project Donn, and since 2011 has been the Curator of the Devon Rural Archive and the Resident Archaeologist at Shilstone.